DeltaCharlie8/tech511-cloud-linux/2. linux-learning/README.md

 - System stability and security could be compromised.
 - Collaboration would be difficult because access wouldn’t be properly controlled.

-## Managing file permissions

-## Managing file permissions using numerical values
+### Managing file permissions using numerical values
 Each permission has a number:

 - Read (r) = 4